-The downside is that the free version of the app shows a lot of ads and your finished photo edit will have a branded hashtag applied to the bottom.
-However, you can always upload to the pro version ($4.99 per month or $9.99 per year) to avoid these drawbacks.
+The downside is that the free version of the app shows a lot of ads, and your finished photo edit will have a branded hashtag applied to the bottom.
+However, you can always upgrade to the pro version ($4.99 per month or $9.99 per year) to avoid these drawbacks.

 Available on iOS only | Free

 The downside is that the free version only allows you to use two layers at once.
-So you’ll need to subscribe to the pro version ($2.74 per month or a one-time purchase of $64.99) if you want to let your creativity run wild.
+So, you’ll need to subscribe to the unlimited version if you want to let your creativity run wild.